-&lt;sup>7https://docs.digital.mass.gov/dataset/massgis-data-digital-terrain-model-dtm-files
+7https://docs.digital.mass.gov/dataset/massgis-data-digital-terrain-model-dtm-files

-&lt;sup>4 Friars Drive, Tax Map 209, Lot 001-000, 161 Lowell Road, Hudson, NH, Project #475.
+4 Friars Drive, Tax Map 209, Lot 001-000, 161 Lowell Road, Hudson, NH, Project #475.
 August 3, 2021.

-&lt;sup>5 International Standard, ISO 9613-2, Acoustics - Attenuation of Sound During Propagation Outdoors, -- Part 2 General Method of Calculation.
+5 International Standard, ISO 9613-2, Acoustics - Attenuation of Sound During Propagation Outdoors, -- Part 2 General Method of Calculation.

-&lt;sup>6 American National Standards Institute, ANSI S1.26-1995, American National Standard Method for the Calculation of the Absorption of Sound by the Atmosphere, 1995.
+6 American National Standards Institute, ANSI S1.26-1995, American National Standard Method for the Calculation of the Absorption of Sound by the Atmosphere, 1995.

-- 2. The model assumes that all rooftop equipment operate at maximum load simultaneously (a worstcase condition not likely to occur). - 3.
-The model assumes that truck traffic occurs at all hours of the day and night, although the Town of Hudson currently limits commercial truck traffic from any Town road after 7:00 pm and until 6:00 am, except by special permit.
-This is a conservative approach.
+- 2. The model assumes that all rooftop equipment operate at maximum load simultaneously (a worst-case condition not likely to occur). - 3.
+The model assumes that truck traffic occurs at all hours of the day and night, although the Town of Hudson currently limits commercial truck traffic from any Town road after 7:00 pm and until 6:00 am, except by special permit.8 This is a conservative approach.

 Sound levels were predicted for the continuous operation of HVAC equipment and RTUs on top of the building, as well as heavy trucks traveling to and from the facility, and trucks idling at the loading docks.
+The reference sound levels for all sound sources are presented in Appendix A. The locations of the sound sources are illustrated as graphical inputs in Appendix B.